Monoidal Envelopes of Families of $\infty$-Operads and $\infty$-Operadic Kan Extensions: The Fundamental Theorem of Operadic Kan Extensions

 \subsection{Preliminary Results}

-In this subsection, we collect some results which will be used in the proof of Theorem \ref{prop:operadic_Kan_equiv}.
-We recommend that the reader skip to the next subsection and refer to this subsection as needed. \begin{prop} Let $p:\cal C\to\cal D$ be an inner fibration of $\infty$-categories, $K$ a simplicial set, and $\overline{f}:K^{\rcone}\to\cal C$ a diagram.
-Set $f=\overline{f}\vert K$ and let $q$ denote the functor $\cal C_{f/}\to\cal D_{pf/}$.
-If $\overline{f}$ maps the cone point to a $p$-terminal object, then $\overline{f}$ is $q$-terminal. \end{prop} \begin{proof} We must show that the map
+In this subsection, we collect some results that will facilitate the proof of Theorem \ref{prop:operadic_Kan_equiv}.
+These results appeared as parts of Lurie's proof of Theorem \ref{thm:3.1.2.3}, but for the purpose of exposition, we will state them independently.
+We recommend the reader to skip this subsection and only come back to it when the need arises. \begin{prop} Let $p:\cal C\to\cal D$ be an inner fibration of $\infty$-categories, $K$ a simplicial set, and $\overline{f}:K^{\rcone}\to\cal C$ a diagram.
+Set $f=\overline{f}\vert K$, and let $q$ denote the functor $\cal C_{f/}\to\cal D_{pf/}$.
+If $\overline{f}$ maps the cone point to a $p$-terminal object, then $\overline{f}\in\cal C_{f/}$ is $q$-terminal. \end{prop}